Malta (European Parliament constituency): 2004

 The 2004 European election was the sixth election to the European Parliament.
 As Malta had only joined the European Union earlier that month, it was the first European election held in that state.
 The election took place on 13 June 2004.

 2009

 The 2009 European election was the seventh election to the European Parliament and the second for Malta.

 2014

 The 2014 European election was the eighth election to the European Parliament and the third for Malta.

 2019

 The 2019 European election was the ninth election to the European Parliament and the fourth for Malta.

+2024

+The 2024 European election will be the tenth election to the European Parliament and the fifth for Malta.